ICJ makes public details of Malaysia's bid to revise 2008 Pedra Branca judgment

 Malaysia pointed out the report had said a British Navy ship could not go to the aid of a Malaysian vessel being followed by an Indonesian gunboat because it was "still inside Johor territorial waters".

-Malaysia said it showed "military authorities responsible for Singapore's defence at the time did not view the waters around Pedra Branca as belonging to Singapore".
+Malaysia said this showed that the "military authorities responsible for Singapore's defence at the time did not view the waters around Pedra Branca as belonging to Singapore".

-It also said two of the documents, which it got from the UK National Archives, were declassified after the 2008 judgement.
+It also said two of the documents - from the UK National Archives - were declassified after the 2008 judgment.
 The third document's date of release is unknown.
-Malaysia got them on or after Aug 4 last year, it said, and had filed its application within six months of doing so.
+Malaysia discovered them on or after Aug 4 last year, it said, and had filed its application within six months of getting the documents.

-Based on the ICJ's rules , an application for revision may be made only when there is discovery of a fact that would be a "decisive factor" and was not known at the time of judgment.
-The application must be filed within 10 years of the judgment and six months of the new fact being found.
+Based on the ICJ's rules, an application for revision may be made only when there is discovery of a fact that would be a "decisive factor" and was not known at the time of judgment.
+The application must be filed within six months of the new fact being found and 10 years of the judgment, which means the window for filing it closes next year.

 The territorial dispute between Singapore and Malaysia had also involved two smaller maritime features, Middle Rocks and South Ledge, near Pedra Branca.

-The ICJ had, in its 2008 judgement, found sovereignty over Middle Rocks belonged to Malaysia and sovereignty over South Ledge belongs to the state in the territorial waters of which it is located.
+The ICJ, in its 2008 judgment, found that sovereignty over Middle Rocks belonged to Malaysia and sovereignty over South Ledge belongs to the state in the territorial waters of which it is located.

 The three features in the Singapore Strait are located about 40km east of the Republic's main island.